 Wall Banger is about a plot point so utterly stupid and ridiculous that it exceeds all thought.
 Many of the examples eventually became simple Fridge Logic and complaining about plot points they didn't like, no matter how insignificant.

-This also doesn't approach the similar trope, Dethroning Moment of Suck, which has since become a borderline unspeakable horror.
-Seemingly haven taken the above's definition as a moment so singularly stupid or offensive that the viewer/reader/player outright quits, it's been worn all the way down to just "I didn't agree with this."
+There are similar problems with Dethroning Moment of Suck, which means the worst moment of a show (even if you still like that show, but the moment is a blemish on it) it's been worn all the way down to just "I didn't agree with this."
 Some of them are even worse than that, such as an example for a comedy show that's summed up as "I didn't laugh at that joke."

 The War on Straw, at least when it comes to TV Tropes.
 Wikipedia notes that the "straw man fallacy" is the lumping of a strong opposition argument together with one or many weak ones to create a simplistic weak argument that can easily be refuted.
 However on TV Tropes, due to tropers not following the Rule of Cautious Editing Judgement, The War on Straw means "A character who is drawn only for the purposes of either proving them wrong or ridiculing them" and Real Life examples are no longer tolerated.